 Some football fans like to make the on-screen game a little more interactive.
 Many parties will organize a football pool and this shot game is another fun option.

-- Go with the same shot for both teams or choose different shots for each.
+- Start by choosing the shooters you'll be mixing up and drinking.
+Go with the same shot for both teams or choose different shots for each.

 - When one team scores, the opposing fans must shoot the scoring team's shot as a penalty.
-Or, the scoring team fans shoot their own shot in victory.
+Or, the scoring team fans drink their own shot for the victory.